5 Different Types of Paint Sprayers: Which is Right for You?

 Are Electric Paint Spray Guns Any Good?

-- If you are experienced using this type of spray gun, you can look for the device with the highest horsepower and that delivers the most paint in the shortest space of time.
-This will enable you to finish projects more quickly.
+- If you are experienced using an airless spray gun, you can look for the device with the highest horsepower that delivers the most paint in the shortest time.
+This will enable you to finish projects quickly.

-- Ensure that the gun includes the tip you need for the project you undertake.
+- Ensure that the gun includes the tip you need for your project.

 - Also, consider the hose length.
-If you’re spraying a fence, you will want as long a hose as possible because that will negate you having to keep stopping to move the spray unit.
+If you spray a fence, you need a long hose because that will negate having to keep stopping to move the spray unit.

-- If you’re painting rooms, you should be able to house the unit in a single position and reach all of the walls.
+- If you’re painting rooms, you should be able to keep the unit in a single position and reach all of the walls.

-- Some electric spray guns may accept more than one gun, allowing multiple people to work on a project at once.
+- Some electric spray guns may accept more than one gun, allowing multiple people to work on a project simultaneously.

 - Uniform coverage